Resource Management System

 <index> element of the configuration file.
 The type attribute identifies the format-specific indexer that is used.

 Resource containers encountered during indexing usually get their contents indexed rather than being added to the index themselves.
 For example, .resjson files that the folder indexer finds may be further indexed by a .resjson indexer, in which case the .resjson file itself does not appear in the index.
 (Note that an

 <indexer-config> element for the indexer associated with that container must be included in the configuration file for this to happen.)
 Typically, qualifiers found on a containing entity, such as a folder or a .resjson file, are applied to all resources within it, such as the files within the folder, or the strings within the .resjson file.

 See Format-specific indexers for the descriptions and schemas of the following indexer types.

 Indexes the contents of a PRI file.
 It is typically used to index a resource contained in another assembly, DLL, or class library.

 All resource names, qualifiers and values contained in the PRI file are directly maintained in the new PRI file.
 The top level resource map, however, is not maintained in the final PRI.
 Resource Maps are merged.

-The PRIInfo indexer is identified by a type attribute of PRIINFO.
-It indexes the contents of a detailed dump file.
+Indexes the contents of a detailed dump file.
 The dump file is produced by using the dump command from MakePri.exe, with the detailed dump type option.
 See the PRIINFO section of the Format-specific indexers topic.

 Resources found for language(s) '<language(s)>' but no resources found for default language(s): '<language(s)>'.
 Change the default language or qualify resources with the default language.